Lartsch/FediAct/README.md

 # FediFollow (v0.6.0)
-A Chrome/Firefox extension that simplifies following and post interactions on other Mastodon instances than your own by utilizing the Mastodon APIs to resolve the content on your home instance.
-If enabled, the extension also automatically performs the desired action (follow, unfollow, boost, favourite) for you.
-If you are already following a user while viewing his profile on another instance, this is also shown.
+A Chrome/Firefox extension that simplifies following and post interactions on other Mastodon instances than your own.

-Should work for all *updated* Chromium browsers, *updated* Firefox, as well as Kiwi browser and Firefox Nightly on Android.
-Currently only Mastodon 3 + 4 in different flavours are supported as far as I tested.
-Support for other Fediverse software and additional flavours might be added in the future.
-Feel free to create pull requests / issues.
-This is my first proper browser extension so please bear with my awful JS skills.
+**Features**:
+- Supports Mastodon v3 + v4
+- Follow, reblog and favourite on external instances
+- Show following status and toot status (reblogged, faved) on external instances
+- Single click to execute action, double click to redirect to content on home instance
+- Customizable

+**Supported browsers**:
+- All up-to-date Chromium browsers, including Kiwi browser on Android
+- Up-to-date Firefox, including Firefox Nightly on Android

+**Important notes**:
+- This is still a beta, there will be issues!
+- All data is processed locally only
-**It can take up to 2 minutes after you have set your home instance to start working** (needs to get your API token).
-Performance of this addon depends on the performance of the external instance and your home instance.
+- Performance depends on the performance of your home instance (read more below)

-**Important**: Your data will never leave your machine by using this addon.
-Also, no usage stats are collected.
+## Navigation
   * [Installation](#installation)
   * [Setup](#setup)
   * [Screenshots / GIFs](#screenshots--gifs)